-St Mary's Church - originating largely from the 12th and 13th centuries; Colegates - a 15th century house; the 18th century Manor House; and Westwood Farmhouse.
+There are a few listed buildings (all Grade II) in the parish.
+These include St Mary's Church originating largely from the 12th and 13th centuries; Colegates a 15th century hall house; the 18th century Manor House; and Westwood Farmhouse.
 All have settings that contribute to their heritage significance.

-Church Farm Cottages, Tatsfield Court Farm, The Grasshopper and The White House are all locally listed by Tandridge District Council as Buildings of Character, in other words, buildings of heritage interest.

-Whilst this does not give these buildings statutory protection, they are assets with significance that need to be taken into account in planning decisions.
+The White House, a Georgian former estate house with a large garden, is listed by Tandridge District Council as a building of character, in other words, a building of heritage interest.
+Whilst this does not give it statutory protection, it is an asset with significance that needs to be taken into account in planning decisions.